ahsan-ullah/karavel-postgras/README.md

 > php artisan serve

-- If you want to query execution time then change .env by
+- If you want to see query execution time then change .env by
     - APP_DEBUG=true
 ## License